SIX TYPES OF TEA

 1. White Tea

-White Tea takes its name after its downy white buds.
+White Tea takes its name from its downy white buds.
 A very subtle tea, the most delicate white Tea grows in Fujian province, China.
 Tea-pickers pluck the tender buds by hand and carefully process them without rolling, firing, or oxidation.
 White Tea is the least processed of all tea types.
-Some of the most famous names include Silver Pekoe, White Peony, and White Eyebrows.
+The most famous names include Silver Pekoe, White Peony, and White Eyebrows.

 2. Yellow Tea